kd1882/watch-commander/README.md

 # What's new?:

-Currently working on roughing in all the bootstrap for the mgl reference portion of the webapp.
+- Currently working on roughing in all the bootstrap for the mgl reference portion of the webapp.
 Then will tie everything together on the backend.
 Having a bit of an issue with the m.g.l api endpoint...

+- Swapped scope of the project to simplify everything.
+Going to stick with what impacts police officers the most: Application of the laws, domestic violence, mental health, and OUI cases.